igabriel85/DICE-Monitoring/src/README.md

 **Note**: This script will clone the D-Mon repository into */opt* and change the owner of this directory to _ubuntu.ubuntu_!

-* Next co inside the cloned repository and run
+* Next change directory to the newly cloned repository and run

 ```
 sudo ./dmon-start.sh -i -p 5001
 ```
-The '-i' flag will install all Core components of the monitoring platform (i.e. ELK) as well as setting the appropriate permissions for all folders and files.
-The '-p' flag designates the port on which D-Mon will be deployed.
+The '-i' flag will install all *Core* components of the monitoring platform (i.e. ELK stack) and sets the appropriate permissions for all folders and files.
+The '-p' flag specifies the port on which D-Mon will be deployed.

-* In order deploy D-Mon localy execute:
+* For local deployment of D-Mon one needs to issue the following command:
 ```
 ./dmon-start.sh -l -p 5001
 ```
-The '-l' flag signas the service that this is a local deployment of both ElasticSearch and Logstash server.
+By using '-l' flag it signas to the service that this is a local deployment of both ElasticSearch and Logstash server.
 The service will start logging into stdout.

 **Note**: Do not execute this command as root!
 It will corrupt the previously set permissions and the service will be inoperable.

-If you do not wish to create a local deployment run the command.
+In case one is not interested in creating a local deployment of the service, issue the following command:

 ```
 ./dmon-start.sh -p 5001
 ```

-This will only start the service and not load the local deployment module.
+By doing so it will only start the service and *does not load* the local deployment module.

-**Note**: By default all the IP is set to _0.0.0.0_.
-This can be change using the '-e' flag.
+**Note**: By default all the IP's are set to _0.0.0.0_.
+This can be change using the '-e' flag when issuing the command.

 **Observation**: Kibana 4 service is started during the bootstrapping process.
-You can check the service by running:
+After this step one can check the service status by running:

 ```
 sudo service kibana4 status
 ```

-For starting toping the service replace the _status_ command with _start_, _stop_ or _restart_.
+In order to start the top-ing service replace the _status_ command with _start_, _stop_ or _restart_.

 ### Vagrant

 There are two vagrant files in this repository.
-The [first](https://github.com/igabriel85/IeAT-DICE-Repository/tree/master/Vagrant%20CDH%20Cluster) one creates a deployment of 4 VM on which it automatically installs the Cloudera Manager  suite.
+The [first](https://github.com/igabriel85/IeAT-DICE-Repository/tree/master/Vagrant%20CDH%20Cluster) file creates a deployment of 4 VM on which it automatically installs the Cloudera Manager suite.

-The [second](https://github.com/igabriel85/IeAT-DICE-Repository/tree/master/Monitoring) script installs D-Mon as well as the ELK stack, essentially taking the place of the '-i' flag in the above mentioned instructions.
-The procedure for creating a local deployment of D-Mon is the same as before.
+The [second](https://github.com/igabriel85/IeAT-DICE-Repository/tree/master/Monitoring) file is a script that installs D-Mon and the ELK stack.
+This script replaces the use of '-i' flag in the above presented instructions.
+In order to create a local deployment for the D-Mon one has to follow the same steps as the ones previously described.

 ### Chef
-* TODO not scheduled for M18
+* TODO This feature is still under investigation (not scheduled for M18)

 ##REST API Structure